Pomegranate: benefits, dosage, contraindications

 One Year of Pomegranate Juice Intake Decreases Oxidative Stress, Inflammation, and Incidence of Infections in Hemodialysis Patients: A Randomized Placebo-Controlled Trial

-Topical applications of pomegranate-based preparations have been found to be quite effective in controlling oral inflammation as well as the number of bacteria and fungi in periodontal diseases and Candida-associated dental stomatitis, as shown by some preliminary clinical studies in patients with candidiasis associated with dental stomatitis or periodontitis (in association with gotu kola).
+Topical applications of pomegranate-based preparations have been found to be fairly effective in controlling oral inflammation, as well as reducing bacterial and fungal counts in periodontal disease and Candida-associated denture stomatitis, as shown by some preliminary clinical studies in patients with candidiasis associated with denture stomatitis or periodontitis (in combination with gotu kola).

 Posologie